 Knowing how to make whipped cream from scratch is handy for so many dishes and desserts.
-This recipe gives you all the steps, tips, and tricks to make perfect delicious whipped cream every time.
+This recipe gives you all the steps, tips, and tricks to make perfect whipped cream every time.

 - Chill the mixer: start by putting your mixing bowl and whisk in the freezer for 15 to 20 minutes.
-The colder everything stays the better your whipped cream will be!
+The colder everything stays the better your cream will be!

 - Add ingredients: pour all your ingredients into the chilled mixing bowl and whisk it all together on a high speed for about 1 minute.